robinmoisson/staticrypt/README.md

 #### Encrypting multiple pages

-This allows encrypting multiple page on a single domain with the same password: if you check "Remember me", you'll have to enter you password once then all the pages on that domain will automatically decrypt their content.
+This allows encrypting multiple page on a single domain with the same password: if you check "Remember me", you'll have to enter your password once then all the pages on that domain will automatically decrypt their content.
 Because the hashed value is stored in the browser's localStorage, this will only work if all the pages are on the same domain name.

 #### Is the "Remember me" checkbox secure?

-In case the value stored in browser becomes compromised an attacker can decrypt the page, but because it's stored salted and hashed this should still protect against password reuse attack if you've used the passphrase on other websites (of course, please use a unique passphrase nonetheless).
+In case the value stored in the browser becomes compromised an attacker can decrypt the page, but because it's stored salted and hashed this should still protect against password reuse attacks if you've used the passphrase on other websites (of course, please use a unique passphrase nonetheless).

 ## Contributing